Show START Page Title on START Page

 Select the custom menu that you would like to display to logged-in users

 Select the custom menu that you would like to display to non logged-in users

 Show or hide a dynamic link to the START Page page.
 Logged out users will be redirected to the Login Form.
 Logged in users will be redirected to their Hub Page.

 Defines how the START Page page link is worded in the menu on your site.

 Choose whether or not a Portal Page is automatically created and assigned when a new Client/Member is added.

-Choose whether or not you would like your Clients/Members to be redirected to the backend dashboard or HUB Page upon login.
+Choose whether or not you would like your Clients/Members to be redirected to the backend dashboard or START Page upon login.